xcatliu/rb4/README.md

 ## Components

-I think not all components should be implemented by React.
+I don't think all components should be implemented by React.

 For example, implement a `Button` component seems meaningless, as we can easily using Bootstrap classes to styling our button.